martin-marek/hdr-plus-swift/README.md

 # Burst Photo

-This is a macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
+Burst Photo is a macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
+With Burst Photo, this processing can be applied to a burst of images from any camera increasing dynamic range and reducing noise of the resulting image.
 You can read more about HDR+ in Google's paper [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).

 If you are a researcher or you prefer Python/PyTorch, you can check out [hdr-plus-pytorch](https://github.com/martin-marek/hdr-plus-pytorch).